alfreedolf/stackoverflow_multiple_years/README.md

 ## File Descriptions <a name="files"></a>

-There are 3 notebooks available here to showcase work related to the above questions.<br/>
+There will be 4 notebooks available here to showcase work related to the above questions.<br/>
-Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.<br/>
+Each of the notebooks will be exploratory in searching through the data pertaining to the questions showcased by the notebook title.<br/>
 Markdown cells were used to assist in walking through the thought process for individual steps.

 There is an additional `.py` file that runs the necessary code to obtain the final model used to predict salary.

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/TBD).
+The main findings of the code will be found at the post available [here](https://medium.com/TBD).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>